Introduction to Financial Indices

 “There are nearly 3.3 million stock market indices around the world, according to new research from the Index Industry Association (IIA).

-Given that, according to the World Bank there are 43,192 public companies in existence, there are more than 70 times as many stock market indices as there are actual stocks listed across the globe. .
+According to the World Bank, there are 43,192 public companies in existence, and there are more than 70 times as many stock market indices as there are actual stocks listed across the globe.

 At first glance, the booming popularity of passive investments seems the most obvious reason behind the index-mania.”